 Financial debt can creep up on us sometimes.
-A special ‘treat’ purchase on a credit card, a hire purchase arrangement for an urgent whiteware purchase, or a personal loan for a once in a lifetime event such as a family holiday or wedding.
+A special ‘treat’ purchase on a credit card, a hire purchase arrangement for an urgent whiteware purchase, a Buy Now Pay Later purchase for the latest designer sneakers, or a personal loan for a once in a lifetime event such as a family holiday or wedding.
 Before you realise it, you can have significant repayments needing to be made each week, fortnight or month outside your regular bills of rent/mortgage, groceries, utilities and petrol.
 When debt starts to feel overwhelming or out of control, there are ways to get back on track, financially.
 Some people simply want to simplify their repayments, rather than have to manage and keep track of multiple repayments going out of their account each week.

 Nectar specialises in debt consolidation loans, which can help you simplify your financial arrangements and in some cases, reduce your debt levels with their competitive and personalised interest rates.